Vilksar/NetControl4BioMed/README.md

 Welcome to the NetControl4BioMed repository!

-This is a C# / .Net Core web application which aims to solve the target network controllability problem.
+This is a C# / .NET web application which aims to solve the target network controllability problem.
 The application is cross-platform, and can be run or hosted on all modern operating systems (Windows, MacOS, Linux).

 ## Download

 The repository consists of a Visual Studio 2019 project.
 You can download it to run or build the application yourself.
-You need to have [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed in order to run it, or the corresponding SDK in order to also be able to build it.
+You need to have [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) installed in order to run it, or the corresponding SDK in order to also be able to build it.

 ## Usage